kmcallorum/ElasticSearch_to_MySql/SLACK_TO_TEAMS_MIGRATION.md

 1. ✅ Code is Teams-compatible
 2. ✅ Documentation updated
 3. ✅ No Slack dependencies
-4. ✅ Ready for Optum deployment
+4. ✅ Ready for  deployment

 **All systems go for showing Dan! 🚀**